 - Gradually add the flour mixture to the sour cream mixture, stirring until just combined.

-- When the stew has finished cooking, remove the bay leaves.
-Use a spoon to drop spoonfuls of the dumpling mixture into the stew.
+- Use a spoon to drop spoonfuls of the dumpling mixture into the stew.
 Cover the pot and let the dumplings cook for about 20-25 minutes, or until they are puffed and fully cooked.

 - Serve the stew hot, garnished with parsley.